 - Weakness in your arms or legs

-Back pain can only be diagnosed and treated by a physician.
-There are many conservative treatments such as stretching, exercise plans, and non-invasive forms of physical therapy that may relieve back pain.
-Medications such as muscle relaxants, narcotics, topical pain relievers, injections, and antidepressants may also be viable options.
+Back pain is best diagnosed and treated by a physician.
+Many conservative treatments such as stretching, exercise plans, and physical therapy may relieve upper back pain.
+Medications such as muscle relaxants, topical pain relievers, injections, and antidepressants may also be viable options.

-With the recent emphasis on the “opioid epidemic,” there is an increased emphasis on appropriate use of narcotic medications.
-Our providers have training and experience in working with you to ensure your safety and attempting to avoid and limit narcotic use whenever possible.
+With the recent emphasis on the opioid epidemic, there is an increased emphasis on the appropriate use of narcotic medications.
+Our providers have the training and experience required to ensure your safety, and we attempt to avoid and limit narcotic use whenever possible.

 While surgery may make sense for some patients when conservative treatments fail, it is not common.
-If your back pain is correlated with progressive muscle weakness or radiating leg pain due to nerve compression, surgery may help.
-It may also make sense if your back pain is related to a herniated disk, spinal stenosis, or other structural issues that have not improved with other forms of treatment.
+If your upper back pain correlates with progressive muscle weakness or radiating leg pain due to nerve compression, surgery may help.
+Surgery may also be an option if your back pain is related to a herniated disk, spinal stenosis, or other structural issues that have not improved with other forms of treatment.

-Our specialists use diagnostic testing such as EMGs, MRIs, and X-rays.
-These tests and imaging will give the physician knowledge and resources necessary to accurately determine the source of your pain.
-Once the source is discovered, we work with you to develop an extensive treatment plan.
+With the source identified, we work with you to develop an extensive treatment plan.
 Your health care team will always explore nonsurgical options before suggesting surgery.
 These may include:

 - Muscle relaxants